FreeFlarum/freeflarum.com/README.md

 Works in conjuction with freeflarum-backend.

+## Submitting feature/extension requests:

-PRs welcome!
-Please submit bugs/feature requests as issues in this repo.
+Please, submit feature and extension request as a new issue in this repository.

-# How to run locally
+## How to run locally:

 Instructions for Ubuntu:
 ```